bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-02-pool-of-london.md

 Wed 18 Aug 20:40<br>
 Promotional partner <br>

-Season co-curated by actor-director Burt Caesar and the BFI’s Marcus Prince and David Somerset.
+Season co-curated by actor-director Burt Caesar and the BFI’s Marcus Prince and David Somerset.<br>

 **Please note:** many of these films contain language, images or other content that reflect views prevalent in its time, but that may cause offence today.
-The titles are included here for historical, cultural or aesthetic reasons and these views are in no way endorsed by the BFI or its partners.
+The titles are included here for historical, cultural or aesthetic reasons and these views are in no way endorsed by the BFI or its partners.<br>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ4NTYzNjYwXX0=
+eyJoaXN0b3J5IjpbMTQ4NjU5Nzk5Ml19
 -->